Resume

 My Qualification

-My educational path might be impressive, but I'm more proud of my contributions to this students association, where I helped to scale dance classes to thousands of pariticipants every year by digitizing all repetitive processes.
+My educational path might be impressive, but I’m also grateful for the learning journey I made at this students association, where I helped to scale dance classes to thousands of pariticipants every year by digitizing all repetitive processes.
 The team backing that association was built by students of various backgrounds and all of them did join the project solely by intrinsic motivation (and some free pizza).
 Since I experienced this environment of people with a strong common goal, helping each other to push boundaries, I believe every team should carefully cultivate the sources of motivation.

 I specialized in distributed systems and programming methodology.
 My Master Thesis about a static analyser was awarded with the highest possible grade.